Thomsch/untangling-tools-benchmark/README.md

 - Minimal bug fixing diff: The minmal diff that fixes the bug.
 It is calculated by inverting the Defects4J minimal bug-inducing patch
 - Non-bug fixing diff: The diff between buggy and fixed version that is not part of the minimal bug fixing diff

+The detailed description of these artifacts are listed in [diagrams/README.md](diagrams/README.md).

 If you encounter a term in the documentation or the source code that is not defined here, please open an issue.
 Thank you!

 ## Usage
 ### Running the benchmark
+For visualization purpose, here is the [pipeline](diagrams/pipeline.drawio.svg) for evaluation framework in /evaluate.sh.

 Run `./evaluate_all.sh <bug-file> <out-dir>`.